 We consider a key risk to be focusing the majority of pay on achieving performance targets which can be difficult to define and set with the right degree of rigour.
 This risks strongly incentivising executives to hit targets over relatively short time frames, regardless of whether these actions are best aligned to long-term, sustainable returns to shareholders and other stakeholders.
-This is particularly the case with schemes that disproportionally focus on increasing the share price through heavy weighting to total shareholder returns metrics.
+This is particularly the case with schemes that disproportionally focus on increasing the share price through heavy weighting to total shareholder returns (TSR) metrics.
+We are likely to recommend a vote against remuneration policies where TSR, or another share-based metric, is the dominant metric.
 We also do not support the use of share options, which can introduce similar risks of short-termism, too much focus on the share price, and which do not encourage long-term ownership of stock.